Hansade2005/pixel-pilot/MULTISTEP_WORKFLOW_GUIDE.md

 - **Error Handling**: Comprehensive error reporting and recovery
 - **Performance**: Optimized with proper streaming and minimal overhead

-This implementation provides Pixel Pilot with a sophisticated AI workflow system that matches the capabilities of leading AI coding platforms while maintaining the existing architecture and user experience.
+This implementation provides PiPilot with a sophisticated AI workflow system that matches the capabilities of leading AI coding platforms while maintaining the existing architecture and user experience.